How Does a Termite Inspection Cost Differ Across Texas?

 Finding termites early can keep damage and costs down:

-• Unexplained Pinholes: Small holes in drywall or wood are often a sign of termites.
+- Unexplained Pinholes: Small holes in drywall or wood often indicate termites.

 When you see these signs, schedule a home inspection.
 Rates for termite inspection in Texas vary, but acting early can save money later.

-You should schedule a termite inspection without delay in these situations:
+You should book a termite inspection right away when:

 Understanding Different Types of Termites and Their Impact on Costs